 Explore your keyboard

 Input learning tells you what keys you’re pressing on your keyboard, and the Narrator command associated with them.
-Turn on input learning by pressing Narrator + 1 (the number 1 key).
-Turn it off by pressing Narrator + 1 twice.
+Turn input learning on or off by pressing Narrator + 1 (the number 1 key).

 Stop Narrator from reading